serviceberry3/image_captioning/README.md

     11. Change prepare_train_data() in dataset.py to look at images in train/images local folder, extract the image IDs for the images from their filenames, and create the pandas dataframe by pulling only those images and their captions from the annotations section of the COCO JSON annotations file.
     12. Add a clean.sh script to remove large temporary files that are created at runtime (i.e. vocabulary csv file, model checkpoints, the csv file containing the dataframe of all img IDs and their captions).
+    13. Change image loading code in misc.py to load images using skimage io function if imgs are URLs, otherwise to use cv2 imread() with local filename.
+    14. Add a variable called "local" to config to specify to many files/functions whether images are being loaded from local folder or from URL.
+* 12/18/22
+    15. Finish implementing the local and num_train_data options in config.
+If you set local True, Tf will read images from local folder, extract the img IDs from the filenames, and pull the appropriate captions from the annotations JSON.
+If set local False, you can specify the number of training images you want to use, and then Tf will pull that number of images from the COCO API during training.